Are you mindful of your public speaking habits, especially the bad ones?

 ‘What if they know more than me?’

-‘What if my mind goes blank?’
+‘I bet my mind goes blank?’

 ‘What if they ask me a question I can’t answer?’

-The solution – It’s not about you
+It’s not about you

-Instead of focusing so heavily on your personal performance and how well you come across remind yourself your audience aren’t interested in how good you look up there, they only care about how you can help them.
+Instead of focusing so heavily on your personal performance and how well you come across, remind yourself that your audience aren’t interested in how good you look up there.
+They only care about how you can help them.

-– Focus entirely on how you can help your audience
+– Focus entirely on how you can help your audience.

-– Acknowledge and accept the fact that everyone gets nervous when presenting
+– Acknowledge and accept the fact that everyone gets nervous when presenting.

-– Know your content inside out
+– Know your content inside out.

-– Challenge the voice of the ‘bogeyman’
+– Challenge the voice of the ‘bogeyman’.

-– Create a conversation rather than a presentation
+– Create a conversation rather than a presentation.

-– Practice breathing exercises
+– Practice breathing exercises.

 Image: Courtesy of Flickr.com